Updated on 12.06.2025

 For investors who want to establish a business presence in the U.S. more quickly or whose focus is not on long-term capital investment, alternative visa programs such as E-2 (investor visa) or L-1 (Manager transfer) represent a more flexible solution.
 While the E-2 Visa is particularly interesting for entrepreneurs who want to start or take over a US company, the L-1 Visa for managers or specialists who are moving from an existing company to a US branch.
 Change to a US branch.
 The E-2 (Treaty Investor) visa in particular offers significantly lower entry barriers with a much lower investment amount (around 100,000 US dollars).

-Until the political and legal framework of the "Gold Card" is clarified, the EB-5 program remains the most realistic and legally secure option for many investors to obtain permanent residency in the USA.
+Until the Trump Card is actually introduced, the EB-5 program remains the most realistic and legally secure option for many investors to obtain permanent residency in the United States.

 Several factors speak for high legal and political hurdles: